Relative p-adic Hodge theory: Foundations: Relative Robba rings

 \begin{remark} The original almost purity theorem of Faltings \cite{faltings-purity1, faltings-almost} differs a bit in form from Theorem~\ref{T:almost purity}, in that it refers to a specific construction to pass from a suitable affinoid algebra over a complete discretely valued field of mixed characteristics to a perfectoid algebra.
 We will encounter this construction, which uses toric local coordinates, in a subsequent paper.

-After Faltings introduced the concept of almost purity, and the broader context of almost ring theory, it emerged that his results could be generalized quite significantly.
-An abstract framework for such results has been introduced by Gabber and Ramero \cite{gabber-ramero}, and used by them to establish significant generalizations of Faltings's theorem \cite{gabber-ramero-arxiv}.
+After Faltings introduced the concept of almost purity, and the broader context of almost ring theory, an abstract framework for such results has been introduced by Gabber and Ramero \cite{gabber-ramero}, and used by them to establish certain generalizations of Faltings's almost purity theorem \cite{gabber-ramero-arxiv}.

-Theorem~\ref{T:almost purity} appears to be of about the same strength as the main result of \cite{gabber-ramero-arxiv}, but the proof is much simpler.
+Theorem~\ref{T:almost purity} appears to be much stronger than the main result of \cite{gabber-ramero-arxiv}, and the proof is simpler.
 In place of some complicated analysis in the style of Grothendieck's proof of Zariski-Nagata purity (as in the original work of Faltings), the proof of Theorem~\ref{T:almost purity} ultimately rests on the local nature of the perfectoid correspondence.

 An independent derivation of Theorem~\ref{T:almost purity}, based on the same set of ideas, has been given by Scholze \cite{scholze1}.
 Scholze goes further, extending the perfectoid correspondence and the almost purity theorem to a certain class of adic analytic spaces; he then uses these to establish relative versions of the de Rham-\'etale comparison isomorphism in $p$-adic Hodge theory \cite{scholze2}.
 We will make contact with the latter results later in this series. \end{remark}